Sibling Struggles: When Conflict Turns into Bullying

 - Telling lies or making up false rumors about a sibling – this could include cyberbullying, posting or texting inaccurate statements, or posting pictures on social media without a sibling’s permission

-Victims are more likely to be females bullied by an older sibling, particularly an older brother, according to a study published in Pediatrics.
+Victims are more likely to be females bullied by an older sibling, particularly an older brother, says a study published in the journal Pediatrics.
 They’re also more likely to live in families with at least three children.

 Managing the relationship between your kids isn’t always an easy task.
 These tips from Dr. Ievers Landis can foster healthy relationships: